What's happened

 How we got here

 The Biden administration strengthened coal ash regulations to prevent groundwater contamination, following major spills in 2008 and 2014.
-The Trump administration sought to ease these standards, citing cost concerns for the coal industry.
-The current proposal marks a rollback, aligning with efforts to support fossil fuel interests and reduce regulatory burdens.
+The Trump administration proposed easing these standards, citing industry concerns over costs.
+The current rollback aligns with efforts to support fossil fuel production and reduce regulatory burdens on coal plants.

 Go deeper